swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 language feature `ExtensibleEnums` can be thought of as implicitly adding `@extensible` to all enums that are not explicitly marked as `@frozen`.

-In resilient modules, the `@extensible` module doesn't affect API nor ABI since the behaviour of enumerations in modules compiled with library evolution mode are already extensible by default.
+In resilient modules, the `@extensible` attribute doesn't affect API nor ABI since the behaviour of enumerations in modules compiled with library evolution mode are already extensible by default.
 We believe that extensible enums are the right default choice in both resilient and non-resilient modules and the new proposed `@extensible` attribute primiarly exists to give developers a migration path.